 Audiophiles tend to prefer Wi-Fi systems due to its superior sound quality; Wi-Fi systems have a wider bandwidth than Bluetooth and uses a lossless codec, which Bluetooth does not.
 With this in play, Wi-Fi can support high resolution, lossless audio without significant lag.

-So, there you have it.
-Both candidates, Bluetooth and Wi-Fi, have their merits, but only one of them has proven itself to be the best choice for wireless home entertainment.
 While Bluetooth speakers are great in compact, portable form, Wi-Fi produces better sound quality, longer range, and has multi speaker/channel capability.